-The first 2 weeks of the class will take place at AU examining the US government's role in diplomacy, negotiation, and intervention in international conflicts.
-Students will travel to Belfast during the second 2 weeks to finish the course at Queen's University.
+The first week and a half of the class will take place at AU examining the US government's role in diplomacy, negotiation, and intervention in international conflicts.
+Students will travel to Belfast during the second week and a half to finish the course at Queen's University.

 Applications submitted after this date will be reviewed on a rolling basis.